-First of all, these interactions are interesting by themselves, since, together with $\pi\pi\rightarrow \pi\pi$ scattering, they are the simplest two-body interactions of hadrons.
-As a matter of fact, these are the lightest mesons available, and being pseudoscalar particles, they do not have the complications associated to their spin.
+First of all, these processes are interesting by themselves, since, together with $\pi\pi\rightarrow \pi\pi$ scattering, they are the simplest two-body interactions of hadrons.
+Moreover, these are the lightest mesons available, and, being pseudoscalar particles, they do not have the complications associated with their spin.
 Thus, one would expect that any basic understanding of hadronic interactions should be able to describe these processes.